translate/l10n-guide/docs/guide/translateathon.rst

   reviewing things in context.
-* For consistency at large events, it is probably worthwhile to prepare a terminology list before the event and install that in Pootle for :ref:`terminology suggestions <pootle:features/terminology>`.
+* For consistency at large events, it is probably worthwhile to prepare a terminology list before the event and install that in Pootle for :ref:`terminology suggestions <pootle:terminology>`.
 This will at least eliminate certain types of inconsistencies. :ref:`Translation memory
   <pootle:updatetm>` is another way to help, although that might be harder to
   setup, depending on the administration skills available.